Moduli of double EPW-sextics: Introduction

-(There is a unique linearization of the action, see~\Ref{sec}{sottoparam}.)
-The open $\lagr^0$ is $\PGL(V)$-invariant and is contained in the stable locus (a straightforward corollary of Proposition~6.1 of~\cite{og2}, it will be reproved in this paper).
-It follows that $ \mathfrak{M}$ is a compactification of the moduli space of smooth double EPW-sextics (see Proposition~6.2 of~\cite{og2} or~\Ref{prp}{isodop}).
-The goal of this paper is to analyze the GIT quotient $\gM$.
-Our first main result is in~\Ref{sec}{sottoparam}: we will show that the locus of non-stable $A\in\lagr$ is the union of $12$ locally closed subsets of $\lagr$ (the standard non-stable strata) defined by \lq\lq flag conditions\rq\rq, e.g.~the set of $A$ for which there exists a codimension-$1$ subspace $V_0\subset V$ such that $A\cap\bigwedge^3 V_0\not=\{0\}$.
-First we will show that the standard non-stable strata parametrize non-stable lagrangians: this will be a straightforward consequence of the formula giving the numerical function $\mu(A,\lambda)$ of a lagrangian $A$ with respect to a $1$-PS $\lambda\colon\CC^{\times}\to \SL(V)$ in terms of the dimension of the intersections of $A$ with the isotypical summands of $\bigwedge^3\lambda$.
-In order to prove that any non-stable lagrangian belongs to one of the standard non-stable strata we prove the Cone Decomposition Algorithm: it applies whenever we have a linearly reductive group $G$ acting on a product of Grassmannains $\Gr(n_0,U^0)\times\ldots\times\Gr(n_r,U^r) $ via a representation $ G\to \GL(U^0)\times\ldots\times \GL(U^r)$.
-It provides a finite list of $1$-PS's of $G$ (ordering $1$-PS's) with the property that if $A_{\bullet}=(A_0,\ldots,A_r)$ is non-stable then it is destabilized by a $1$-PS conjugated to one of the ordering $1$-PS's - of course our point of departure is Hilbert-Mumford's numerical criterion for stability.
+Now let us describe the main results of the present work.
+In~\Ref{sec}{sottoparam} we will give a description of stable points of $\lagr$ in terms of linear algebra.
+More precisely we will prove that the locus of non-stable $A\in\lagr$ is the union of $12$ locally closed subsets of $\lagr$ (the standard non-stable strata) defined by \lq\lq flag conditions\rq\rq.
+Two examples of standard non-stable strata are the following: the set $\BB^{*}_{\cA}$ of $A$ for which there exists $0\not= v_0$ such that $\dim(A\cap (v_0\wedge\bigwedge^2 V))\ge 5$, the set $\BB^{*}_{\cA^{\vee}}$ of $A$ for which there exists a codimension-$1$ subspace $V_0\subset V$ such that $\dim(A\cap\bigwedge^3 V_0)\ge 5$.
+In order to show that the standard non-stable strata parametrize non-stable lagrangians it will suffice to express the numerical function $\mu(A,\lambda)$ of a lagrangian $A$ with respect to a $1$-PS $\lambda\colon\CC^{\times}\to \SL(V)$ in terms of the dimension of the intersections of $A$ with the isotypical summands of $\bigwedge^3\lambda$.
+The proof that any non-stable lagrangian belongs to one of the standard non-stable strata requires more work.
+First we will prove the Cone Decomposition Algorithm: it applies whenever we have a linearly reductive group $G$ acting on a product of Grassmannains $\Gr(n_0,U^0)\times\ldots\times\Gr(n_r,U^r) $ via a representation $ G\to \GL(U^0)\times\ldots\times \GL(U^r)$.
+The algorithm provides a finite list of $1$-PS's of $G$ (ordering $1$-PS's) with the property that if $A_{\bullet}=(A_0,\ldots,A_r)$ is non-stable then it is destabilized by a $1$-PS conjugated to one of the ordering $1$-PS's; that result should be of independent interest because it is applicable to other GIT problems.
 We will apply the Cone Decomposition Algorithm to the case of interest to us: using a computer we will get the finite list of ordering $1$-PS's of $\SL(V)$.
 Another computation will give the following result: if $A$ is not stable then it is destabilized by a $1$-PS conjugated to one among the simplest ordering $1$-PS's, where simplicity is measured by the magnitude of the weights of the $1$-PS.
 The \lq\lq simplest\rq\rq ordering $1$-PS's are exactly those defining the $12$ standard non-stable strata.
-Once we have a description of stable lagrangians in terms of \lq\lq flag conditions\rq\rq\ the question arises whether stable lagrangians may be characterized via geometric properties of the double cover $X_A$ (we will prove that if $Y_A=\PP(V)$ then $A$ is unstable and hence every point of $\gM$ represents an equivalence class of double EPW-sextics).
-We will give a partial answer in terms of the period map